thsurgeonofdeath/Quasimoto_albums_laravel/README.md

 - Guaranteed admin to delete any reviews
 - cropping pictures using ijaboCropTool plug
 - Created a user profile page
+- Implemented a star rating system
 ....

 ### To Do List :
++ Fix ijaboCropTool bug
 + Admin needs to approve the albums posted by writers
-+ Add a rating system
 + add a chat system?
 + add more informations to user?